I read this article and was thoroughly confused at first. Why on Earth would anyone vote for such legislation?

 A surprise amendment to a state bill would make it illegal for municipalities to regulate, prohibit or charge a fee for many single-use plastic items that have polluted Tennessee waterways at an alarming rate.

-The article, “Amendment to Tennessee bill would make it illegal for cities to regulate, prohibit or charge a fee for single-use pollutants,” explains that House Bill 1021 is just that.
-This would mean that there could be no single-use disposable plastic ban in Chattanooga, Tennessee.
-There could be no plastic bag ban or in Knox or Davidson County.
+The article, “Amendment to Tennessee bill would make it illegal for cities to regulate, prohibit or charge a fee for single-use pollutants,” explains that House Bill 1021 is just that.2 This would mean that there could be no single-use disposable plastic ban in Chattanooga, Tennessee.
+There could be no plastic bag ban in Knox or Davidson County.
 No city or county would be able to lead the way for the rest of the state with a ban.
 And the State of Tennessee, so far, has no interest in producing legislation banning these types of materials.

 They are called “single-use pollutants” for a reason